-It may seem like a not so related factor, but a teacher or instructor profoundly affects youngsters.
-They are tasked to educate after all.
+It may seem like a not-so-related factor, but a teacher or instructor profoundly affects youngsters.
+They are tasked to educate, after all.
 The availability of a skilled and experienced teacher on a particular instrument may be a factor you, as a parent, should take into account.
 Online lessons may also be an option if that is a learning style your child is willing to try or used to doing.

 Choosing the Right Musical Instrument for Your Child

 Take into consideration your kid’s personality and preference.
 Assess their skills first.
 Then you can factor in the popularity of the instrument and budget last.
-That way, you won’t be hindering the path of learning, since you don’t end up forcing your child to play a musical instrument they’re not interested in.
+That way, you won’t be hindering the learning path since you don’t end up forcing your child to play a musical instrument they’re not interested in.
 After all, motivation goes a long way for commitment and development.